NEONScience/NEON-Data-Skills/_posts/2014-11-05-About-Hierarchical-Data-Format-HDF5.md

 authors: Leah A. Wasser
 categories: [Hierarchical Data Formats] tags : []
-description: "An activity in progress -- This activity will Introduce the HDF5 file format."
+description: "An introduction to the Hierarchical Data Format 5 (HDF5) file / data model.
+Learn about how HDF5 is structured and the benefits of using HDF5."
 code1:
 image:
-  feature: textur2_FieldWork.jpg
+  feature: hierarchy_folder1.png
-  credit: Ordway Swisher Biological Station, NEON, thx to Courtney Meier
+  credit: Colin Williams
   creditlink: http://www.neoninc.org
 permalink: /HDF5/About
 ---